 Starting in Fall 2013, a Halloween costume has been hosted by Student Activities team here at RCC.
 Students were challenged to wear a costume to campus and submit photos of themselves in costume to the RCC Facebook page.

-For more information on the upcoming 2014 contest, please contact Dean Taylor, Director of Student Activities.
+For more information on the upcoming 2014 contest, please contact David Keel Interim Director of Student Development.